Carla Thomas (basketball)

-Carla Thomas (born October 31, 1985) is a former professional basketball player for the Chicago Sky of the WNBA.
+Carla Thomas (born October 31, 1985) is an American basketball player for the Chicago Sky of the WNBA.
 She played a total of 17 games for the Sky in the 2007 season, averaging 2.5 points per game.

-In 2015 she was inducted into the Pennsylvania Sports Hall of Fame.
+In 2015, she was inducted into the Pennsylvania Sports Hall of Fame.

 In 2019, Thomas was inducted into the Vanderbilt University Athletics Hall of Fame, where she played for four years.
 A graduate of Cumberland Valley High School in Mechanicsburg, Pennsylvania, Thomas is one of the first women's basketball players to be drafted into the WNBA from the state of Pennsylvania.

 Over the course of her athletic career she has won numerous individual and team accolades at the high school, collegiate, and professional levels.